ArthurDevOps/Debian10Webserver/README.md

 Rules: Allows all requests to OpenSSH

-​			Allow all traffic from 80/tcp to 80/tcp
+​			Allow all traffic to 80/tcp

-​			Allow all traffic from 443/tcp to 443/tcp
+​			Allow all traffic to 443/tcp